idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ### FAQ

-#### Your time off policy sounds great, but I want to write code

-Building code muscles is great - I highly recommend it.
-I believe the best way to do that is to work on a side project or to take courses, and read a great programming book.

-#### Sounds like I'm working less, how will this impact my career

-80/20 rule
-But, if someone is equally efficient and working more hours, their career might go faster, but in my experience unsustainable, miserable, burn out.

-#### Really, you do this

-Like everyone else, my goals are aspirational and sometimes I miss.
+**Really, you do this?** Like everyone else, my goals are aspirational and sometimes I miss.
 But I highly value feedback and expect my co-workers to hold me accountable when I'm not doing it.

-#### How many hours do you work a week

-My goal is to work 40-50 hours.
+**How many hours do you work a week?** My goal is to work 40-50 hours.
 I will not check e-mail on the evenings or weekends, but I do spend a bunch of time on professional development like coding side projects and reading books on emotional intelligence.

-#### What's a typical work day

-I'm a morning person, and like to roll out of bed at 5am and start working by 5:30.
+**What's a typical work day?** I'm a morning person, and like to roll out of bed at 5am and start working by 5:30.
 I try to get in 2 hour block from 5:30-7:30am.
 At 7:30 I walk my son to school, then bike to work.
 I'm at work by 9am, and then work till 4pm.
 Once I leave, I'm strict about unplugging.
 Unless there's a fire, I will not check e-mail or work from home.
 Because this has me working 45 hours/week, I have no guilt leaving in the middle of the day for my daughters dance performances, or to catch up with a friend who's visiting town.

-#### Have you ever burned out
+**Have you ever burned out?** Yes.

-Yes.
 I've burned out 3 times in my career.
 The first time, I just became a senior developer, just had my first child, and just bought my first house.
 The second time, I put my team in a position where they were setup for failure, and I didn't know how to declare success and move on.
 The third time, I didn't realize I was operating under extremely unrealistic expectations and didn't have support structure I needed.
+I'll go into details on these situations in a future blog post(tbd).

+**Your time off policy sounds great, but I want to write code non stop!** Building code muscles (or any skill) is great - I highly recommend it.
+I believe the best way to do that is to work on a side project or to take courses, and read a great programming book, you'll get to code, and learn about a whole different environment.

+**I'm young and single - I want to work like a dog - should I?** You can, that's what I did at the start of my career.
+If you want to do this, choose your team carefully and make sure the folks working like a dog are actually getting more work done and not on a path to burn out.

+**Sounds like I'm working less, how will this impact my career?** If someone works as effectively as you for 60 hours a week,  when you're working 40 hours a week, they'll get ahead.
+However, what I often see happen is the folks working 60 hours, are less effective with their time, and burn out after stretches of long hours.

+**Did you always do this?** No, when I was young and single, I wanted to build my tech muscles as fast as I could and often worked 50-60 hours a week.
+When I started Azure, I and the entire team worked 60 hours a week, and it was one of the most fun times in my career.
-#### Man this sounds awesome, but my boss has me completely overloaded

-That's a hard position.
+**Man this sounds awesome, but my boss has me completely overloaded!** That's a hard position.
 My thoughts on task overload are [here](http://ig2600.blogspot.com/search?q=overload).

-#### Did you always do this

-No, when I was young and single, I wanted to build my tech muscles as fast as I could and often worked 50-60 hours a week.
-When I started Azure, I and the entire team worked 60 hours a week, and it was one of the most fun times in my career.

-#### I'm young and single - I want to work like a dog - should I

-Sure!
-That's what I did.
-If you want to do this, you're welcome in my team, but I'd recommend doing it in a team that is all working like a dog, you'll have more fun!

 <!--
 ### References for part 2: